AdaCore/training_material/courses/ada_essentials/README.md

 to modify the list of included modules, this is the file you would change (but don't check it into MASTER!)

+The file **ada95_course.txt** contains a list of all the modules that we expect to find in a typical "Ada Essentials" course specifically geared towards Ada 95.

 ## Supplementary Labs

 Supplementary Ada labs are also available through Alire, with the crates